 In this full-time position, Pastor Mark will continue as a pastor on our staff further developing the care ministries of First Free: hospital visitation, visitation of those unable to attend church, and the equipping of others to assist with the caring ministries of the church.
 There also will be an EFCA component of this by helping with our denominational ministry caring for pastors in crisis.
-Additionally, Mark will allot a portion of his time to work with other regional churches in helping to develop their care ministries as well as offering preaching and teaching support when needed.
-This is consistent with First Free’s Vision to be an outward focused church seeking to witness and be a blessing beyond its own four walls.
+Additionally, Pastor Mark will allot a portion of his time to work with other regional churches in helping to develop their care ministries as well as offering preaching and teaching support when needed.
+This is consistent with the Vision of First Free Church to be an outward-focused church seeking to witness and be a blessing beyond its own four walls.

 Q: Will this change the status of other paid staff?

 The Elders of First Free Church are committed to our current staff and their continuation as a healthy team and culture.

 Q: How can the congregation be supportive through this transition?